FrancisCrickInstitute/deep-imcyto/README.md

 deep-imcyto is implemented in [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

+PHLEX is a consitutent component of the [TRACERx-PHLEX](https://github.com/FrancisCrickInstitute/TRACERx-PHLEX) pipeline for highly multiplexed imaging.
+Other components include TYPEx, for detailed cell phenotyping and Spatial-PHLEX for single cell spatial data analysis.

 ## Pipeline summary

 deep-imcyto has three modes of operation: `QC`, `Simple segmentation` and `Multiplexed Consensus Cell Segmentation`, summarised in the diagram below.